softgen007/FractionOperations/README.md

 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)
 - Open Eclipse
-   - File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
+   - File -> Import -> Existing Projects into Workspace -> Navigate to the folder where you unzipped the zip or cloned the git repo
-   - Select all projects
+   - Select FractionOperations project
+   - Click Finish
+ - Right click on FractionOperations project
+ - Goto "Run As" -> "Java Application"
+ - Goto Console Window in Eclipse
+ - Enter your input against "Enter Input: " prompt and press enter